Larry Flynt, porn mogul and Hustler publisher, dies at 78 | DW | 11.02.2021

 The self-styled free speech champion was best known for being the publisher of Hustler magazine.
 His family is yet to confirm the cause of his death.

-US porn mogul Larry Flynt, who was best known as the publisher for Hustler magazine, died at the age of 78 in Los Angeles, according to media reports.
+US porn mogul Larry Flynt, who was best known as the publisher for Hustler magazine, died at the age of 78 in Los Angeles, his publicist said, confirming earlier media reports.

 Celebrity news outlet TMZ, which broke the news, said Flynt died of heart failure.
 However, his family members are yet to confirm the cause of his death.